Azteca Deportes

 Azteca Deportes (currently known as TV Azteca Deportes) is the sports division of Mexico's TV Azteca television network.
-It produces sports events and regular sports programming aired on the Azteca Uno and Azteca 7 networks in Mexico and on Azteca América in the United States.
+It produces sports events and regular sports programming aired on the Azteca Uno and Azteca 7 networks in Mexico and now on Estrella TV in the United States.

 History

 Azteca's predecessor, Imevisión, had carried some sports programming, notably including the 1988 and 1992 Summer Olympics and the 1992 Winter Olympics, as well as the 1986 and 1990 FIFA World Cups.
 Azteca increased its sports programming upon privatization in 1993.

 Current programs

 Liga MX

 TV Azteca owns Mazatlán F.C., and carries the home matches of this teams as well as Club Puebla, Atlas F.C., FC Juárez, Club Necaxa, Querétaro F.C. and C.D.
 Guadalajara.
 In some cases, the rights are shared with ESPN and Televisa.

 International soccer

 TV Azteca also holds part or all of the Mexican rights to the FIFA Confederations Cup, Copa América, CONCACAF Gold Cup, and the FIFA World Cup.

 In addition, Azteca and competitor Televisa share the rights to the games of the Mexico national football team through 2018.

+In 2024, Azteca covering the American NWSL matches.